samsquire/ideas4/README.md

 # 219. Multimultidimensional association and table metaprogramming

+We can solve the expression problem with nested multidimensional matrixes and nested named content based queries.
+The problems of multiple inheritance can be solved by explicitly defining cases and subcases in tables, hence tabular metaprogramming.

 ![expressionproblem](https://user-images.githubusercontent.com/1983701/185339644-64c60980-8725-4159-9eb6-b64bbeef464f.png)

 I think the expression problem is an extremely interesting far reaching problem in computer science.
 But I think the problem can be solved with some caveats.
 The main caveat I am ignoring is the extending compiled code problem.
 I don't care if the code needs to be recompiled.

-The expression problem put simply: "what do we do next (operation) given a case (data)".
+The expression problem put simply: "what do we do (next) (operation) given a case (data)".

-People created web frameworks, rule engines, type systems, object orientation and Kubernetes to decide how to solve this problem.
+People created web frameworks, rule engines, type systems, object orientation/class based design (OOP) and Kubernetes to decide how to solve this problem.

 In the real world, the corollary is bureaucracy and people falling through the cracks in society.
 Or healthcare.
 Or the tax system.
-Bureaucracy has new cases (or data) to apply operations too all the time, since society is complicated and complex.
+Bureaucracy, healthcare and politics has new cases (or data) to apply operations too all the time, since society is complicated and complex.

-We can solve the expression problem with nested multidimensional matrixes and nested named content based queries.
-The problems of multiple inheritance can be solved by explicitly defining cases and subcases in tables, hence tabular metaprogramming.

 In effect, we match types or properties with multiple behaviours with a matrix lookup and order the behaviours.
 This is like a pseudo method that is just a label around code.
 A plain text transformation with no requirement for a new programming language.